SebastianGau/text-summarizer-api/README.md

 ###  5.3. <a name='Challenge3'></a>Challenge 3

-*Can you explain the output of the following PowerShell command, referring to the inner working principles of the text summarization library we used?*
+*Can you explain the output of the following PowerShell command, referring to the inner working principles of the text summarization library we used?* (This has to do with understanding the logic of the language processing library, so if you are only interested in coding, leave it away).

 ```powershell
 $body = @{text='I like Pizza.
 I really like Pizza.
 Pizza is awesome.
 Pizza is love.
 Pizza is life.
 But Doener is OK as well.
 Life woud be miserable without any of them.';language='english';sentencecount=2}